 The vibe: Sleek and glowy

-The details: The Swedish girl's everyday look focuses on naturally sleek hair, long lashes, and glowy skin, using makeup to add color that the weather doesn't always offer.
-Swedish blogger Kenza Zouiten keeps all of her products glow-focused, from her Dior light-boosting primer to her Anastasia contour kit.
+The details: The Swedish girl's everyday look focuses on naturally sleek hair, long lashes, and skin, using makeup to add color that the weather doesn't always offer.
+Swedish blogger and model Kenza Zouiten Subosic keeps her beauty routine focused on her cheeks, from her Dior light-boosting primer to her Anastasia contour kit.

 The vibe: Colorful and playful

-The details: When it comes to natural beauty, Americans tend to go one of two ways: There's the "no-makeup makeup" and "beachy waves" that actually require a ton of products, and there's the bohemian indie-girl who focuses on skin before makeup and aims to re-create "model off-duty" vibes.
+The details: When it comes to natural beauty, Americans tend to go one of two ways: There's the "no-makeup makeup" and " waves" that actually require a ton of products, and then there are those who focus on skin before makeup with the goal of re-creating "model off duty" vibes.
 What both groups have in common is this: loads of dry shampoo, tinted sunscreen, and lashes and brows for days.